 Stormwater runoff is conveyed to the MFD via sheet flow over a vegetation-free gravel zone to ensure sheet dispersion, and to provide some pollutant trapping.
-The no-vegetation zone is a shallow gravel trench located directly adjacent to the impervious surface to be treated.
+The no-vegetation zone is a shallow gravel zone located directly adjacent to the roadway surface to be treated.
 The no-vegetation zone is a crucial element in a properly functioning media filter drain or other BMPs that use sheet flow to convey runoff from the impervious surface to the BMP.
-The no-vegetation zone functions as: a level spreader to promote sheet flow, a deposition area for coarse sediments, and an infiltration area to reduce runoff volumes.
+The no-vegetation zone functions as: a level spreader to promote sheet flow and a deposition area for coarse sediments.